 With a full-time population of just over 800, it offers visitors the best of both worlds – small town living away from the crowds and noise of the more touristy spots on the Peninsula, as well as easy access to all the excitement and adventure that the Peninsula has to offer.

-A short stroll to the port and you can enjoy art galleries, a charming bookstore, gift shops and a bevy of restaurants offering everything from beer-battered fish n’ chips to elegant gourmet fare.
+A short stroll to the port and you can enjoy art galleries, a charming bookstore, shops and restaurants offering everything from fish tacos to elegant gourmet fare.
 Or just sit on a bench and enjoy the activity of the local fisherman going out or coming in for the day with their haul.
 Charter boats offering whale watching or fishing trips, a thriving Saturday market and the Columbia Pacific Heritage Museum are some of the other attractions in this quaint coastal town.